iamvinayp/blogRESTful-Server/README.md

 # blogRESTful-Server

 This is a repository for a basic node/express/mongodb project.
-It contains necessary RESTful api's.
+It contains necessary RESTful api's for a simple blog application.

 It comprises of the following API's